 What is The Crush Bar?

-The Crush Bar is a weekly newsletter about emerging theatremakers written by me, Fergus Morgan, and published here on Substack.
-Usually, it is published on Friday morning, arriving straight into subscribers’ inboxes at 11.45am-ish.
+The Crush Bar is a weekly newsletter about emerging theatremakers written by me, Fergus Morgan, and published via Substack on Friday mornings.

 Who is Fergus Morgan?

 I am Fergus Morgan.
 I’m a freelance arts journalist and critic specialising in theatre.
-As well as publishing The Crush Bar, I write regularly for The Stage, The Independent and Stage Directors UK.
-My stuff has also appeared in The Scotsman, TimeOut, Fest Magazine, Exeunt, WhatsOnStage, Vice, and elsewhere over the years.
+As well as publishing The Crush Bar, I write regularly for The Stage, The Financial Times, The Independent, The Evening Standard, and others.
+My stuff has also appeared in The Scotsman, TimeOut, WhatsOnStage, Vice, and elsewhere.

 I’m a member of the UK Critics Circle.
 I was shortlisted for the Allen Wright Award at the Edinburgh Fringe in 2019.
-I was born and raised in Suffolk originally, went to the University of Oxford, then rented in London for a bit, and now live in Edinburgh with my partner and my dog.
-That’s about it!
+I was born and raised in Suffolk originally, went to the University of Oxford, then lived in London, and now live in Edinburgh.

 My email is fergusmorgan@hotmail.co.uk if you need it.
-You can find me on Twitter as @FergusMorgan, too.
-And you can visit my extremely basic website using the button below.
+You can find me on BlueSky as @FergusMorgan, too.
+And you can visit my website using the button below.